US deaf to Germany on Russia pipeline

 "Nord Stream 2 and the second line of TurkStream are designed to increase Russia's leverage over allies and partners and undermine transatlantic security," the spokesperson also said, referring to a second Russian gas pipeline to the EU via Turkey.

-They raise the risk Russia could expand its war in east Ukraine after they are built, the Ukrainian military fears.
+They raise the risk Russia could expand its war in east Ukraine, the Ukrainian military fears.

-And Nord Stream 2 enables Russia to cut off gas to Poland and the Baltic states for geopolitical reasons.
+And Nord Stream 2 would enable Russia to cut off gas to Poland and the Baltic states for geopolitical reasons.

 For its part, the European Commission also warned Nord Stream 2 would make the EU more dependent on Russian gas on Thursday.

-But in stark contrast to the US sanctions, it said it had no power to halt the €10bn Russo-German juggernaut.
+But in contrast to the US sanctions, it had no power to halt the €10bn Russo-German juggernaut.

 "Nord Stream 2 is a project of several private firms and we cannot prevent that if the German government agrees with going ahead," an EU spokeswoman said.